Pet Shop Boys: Elysium and Electric (2011–2015)

-The twelfth album, entitled Electric, was released on 12 July 2013.
-The album was the biggest-selling record among the UK's independent record shops during the week of its release, and went straight to the number 1 position on the Official Record Store Chart.
-The album was produced by Stuart Price and the release coincides with the Electric World Tour that included Chile, Argentina, Paraguay, Brazil, Colombia, Asia (the duo performed in the Philippines, Indonesia, and China for the first time), Lebanon, Israel, Turkey, Europe and North America.
+In March 2013, Pet Shop Boys announced that they were leaving their longtime record label Parlophone.
+Their twelfth album, entitled Electric, was released on 12 July 2013 on their own label x2 through Kobalt Label Services.
+The album was the biggest-selling record among the UK's independent record shops during the week of its release, and went straight to the number one position on the Official Record Store Chart.
+Electric was the first of three consecutive albums produced by Stuart Price.
+The release coincided with the Electric Tour that included Chile, Argentina, Paraguay, Brazil, Colombia, Asia—with dates in the Philippines, Indonesia, and China for the first time—Lebanon, Israel, Turkey, Europe and North America.
+On 23 July, Pet Shop Boys appeared at the BBC Proms to premiere A Man from the Future, a piece written for orchestra, choir, electronics, and narrator, based on the life of Alan Turing.